matthewgoembel/Othello-Agent/README.md

 - Starting board configuration is: at the center, left upper is white
 - "thinking" time for the AI is 30 sec max, countdown timer displayed
 - has the capability to retract a single move, in case your opponent clicks a wrong button than what their code has asked for

+Phase-1 report (2 page limit):
+- Algorithm/code summary
+- computing platform
+- language choice
+- use of any external source (allowed with reference and modification)
+- GUI (optional)
+- Ply (depth of search)
+- Board evaluation function
+- Team management plan
+- Any other issues.

 ![System Plan](system-plan.png)